-There are a wide range of benefits of learning Spanish, and if you've been researching different Spanish courses at college or are considering taking a few Spanish lessons to get to a conversational level, these facts and figures should make it clear how important learning Spanish as a second language might be.
+There are a wide range of benefits of learning Spanish, and if you've been researching different Spanish courses at university or are considering taking a few Spanish lessons near me to get to a conversational level, these facts and figures should make it clear how important learning Spanish as a second language might be.
 Let's take a look:

-Over 350 million know how to speak Spanish as their first language, making it the second most spoken native language after Mandarin Chinese.
+Around 440 million people know how to speak Spanish as their first language, making it the second most spoken native language after Mandarin Chinese.

 The history of Spanish has made it widespread, and while Spanish is obviously spoken in Spain, it’s also spoken across most of Central and South America.
-In fact, when talking about the number of speakers, Spain isn’t even the country where the most Spanish is spoken:
+In fact, when talking about the number of speakers, Spain isn’t even the country with the most Spanish speakers:

 121 million people speak Spanish in Mexico.
 This means that most Spanish speakers are from there.

 Although Spanish is not an official language in the U.S.A (there is no official language recognised in the constitution), there are 53 million Spanish speakers there, with 41 million speaking it as their mother tongue.
 This is a substantial figure given that the US is home to around 320 million people.
-According to the Cervantes Institute, this figure is set to go up to around 128 million people by 2050.
+According to the Cervantes Institute, this figure is set to go up to around 128 million Spanish speakers by 2050.

 Colombia is home to around 48 million Spanish speakers.